Last updated January 18, 2026

 The Six Types of Working Genius

-What sets The Working Genius model apart is its focus on how teams can achieve greater results with more strategic collaboration centered around a strengths-based approach.
-Developed by Patrick Lencioni and his team in 2022, this model identifies six distinct types of working geniuses that individuals exhibit, each contributing uniquely to the team processes of ideation, activation, and implementation.
-Instead of simply identifying individual strengths and weaknesses, it encourages us to consider how areas of individual genius can be leveraged to create a more innovative, effective, and efficient workflow.
+Developed by Patrick Lencioni and his team in 2022, this model identifies six types of working genius that individuals exhibit, each contributing uniquely to the team processes of ideation, activation, and implementation.
+The model encourages us to consider how working genius types can be leveraged to create a more innovative, effective, and efficient workflow.

-The Six Types of Working Genius offers us practical insight into how to keep momentum flowing and achieve optimal results through three critical phases of teamwork:
+The Working Genius model offers us practical insight into how to keep momentum flowing and achieve optimal results through three critical phases of teamwork:

 1. ideation